Warlocks of Chiloé: Abilities and weaknesses

-The warlocks are said to be able to fly using a macuñ (made from the skin from a dead virgin's chest), to turn into certain animals, and to tirar males (inflict harm from a distance).
+The warlocks are said to be able to fly using a macuñ (made from the skin from a dead virgin's chest), to turn into certain animals and fireballs, and to tirar males (inflict harm from a distance).
 Their knowledge of plants and animals also enable them to brew powerful potions.
 They are said to be able to tame the Caballo marino chilote (Chilote hippocampus) and safely board the legendary ghost ship the Caleuche.

 They are said to be weak to salt.

 Related works

 There is currently a character in Chile known as El Brujo, which originally appeared in the Caleuche Comic magazine and now appears in the pages of the magazine Heroes.
 El Brujo is a rather loose and self-centered superhero, whose powers and abilities are based on Chiloe witchcraft.
 Here, the macuñ a cape, and the Brujo's allies are an invunche - contrary to the legend, a very intelligent being, the result of being a failed experiment; and a voladora (which similarly, contrary to the legend, is young and beautiful, for the same reason).